-The reactions Gwyneth’s character got from people (aside from Hal) were ones I’ve since had directed at me—at the pool or at the food court or in the school gym or on a plane when I, too, had the gall to be FiP (Fat in Public).
-And the movie, though not deep or heartfelt, touches on something that is very real for a lot of fat girls: the idea that a thin, pretty version of yourself exists underneath your fat, and if you just bothered to excavate her, you might be happy/loved/successful.
-I call this the “but you’ve got such a pretty face” message, based on comments I’ve heard my entire life—from relatives and from movies and TV shows—that say in no uncertain terms, “You’re not good enough now, but with a little work, you could be.”
+The reactions Gwyneth’s character got from people (aside from Hal) were very familiar to me.
+I’ve gotten the same reactions all my life: at the pool or at the food court or in the school gym or on a plane when I, too, had the gall to be FIP (fat in public).
+This movie, though not deep or heartfelt, also touches on something that is very real for a lot of fat girls: the idea that a thin, pretty version of yourself exists underneath your fat, and if you only bothered to excavate her, you might be happy/loved/successful.
+I call this the “but you’ve got such a pretty face” syndrome, based on comments I’ve heard my entire life—from relatives, from movies, from TV—that say in no uncertain terms, “You’re not good enough now, but with a little work, you could be.”

 We (people, women, Rookie) talk a lot about media representations of women and how they affect the lives of real, nonfamous women and girls.
-We celebrate Beyoncé’s power and her unapologetic, take-no-prisoners attitude (in her life and her art) and the message these things send to young girls (especially young black girls).
-We talk about the pressures that unrealistic beauty ideals in magazines and other mass media put on girls, and how that affects their self-esteem.
-It’s harder to talk about the way fat women are represented on TV and in film, and how these representations affect fat women (like me) IRL, because there are so few examples of us being seen as anything except walking, talking truffle-shuffle jokes.
+We celebrate Beyoncé’s power and her unapologetic, take-no-prisoners attitude (in her life and her art) and the messages these things send to young girls.
+We talk about the pressure that unrealistic beauty ideals in magazines and other mass media puts on girls, and how that affects their self-esteem.
+But it’s harder to talk about the way fat women are represented on TV and in film, and how these representations affect fat women (like me) IRL, because there are so few examples of our being seen as anything besides walking, talking truffle-shuffle jokes.
 It’s hard to work out how to do something properly when it’s so rarely been done at all.
-And it’s really, really hard to be OK with your body when you’re constantly being reminded it’s something for other people to laugh at.
+And it’s really, really hard to be OK with your body when you’re constantly being reminded that it’s something for other people to laugh at.

-The “pretty face” message was stunningly, heartbreakingly brought to the screen in episode two of the British series My Mad Fat Diary, which is one of very few shows that feature an authentic and multidimensional fat female character.
+The “pretty face” message was stunningly, heartbreakingly brought to the screen in episode two of the British TV series My Mad Fat Diary, one of very few shows on the air ever that have featured an authentic and multidimensional fat female character.
 In this episode, that character, Rae Earl, a 16-year-old girl, has just been released from a psychiatric hospital following a suicide attempt.
 We see her get into an argument with her best friend Chloe (who is thin, conventionally beautiful, and outgoing), then we see her weigh herself and hear bits from her diary in voiceover: “I am a body dysmorphic, without the dysmorphic.
 I am bulimic without the sick.
 I am fat.”
 What follows is a dream sequence in which Rae lowers a zipper that runs down her back and sheds her “fat self,” revealing a curvy lingerie model underneath.
 She drags her flabby shell down the stairs, takes it into the backyard, and sets it on fire.

 I followed Rae’s story obsessively throughout the show’s first season, because I saw so many memories in it of my own teenage years.
 When Rae lies down on the grass near the boy she likes, tugs at her T-shirt, and positions her hands across her stomach in a subtle attempt to hide its size, I replay in my mind scenes of myself doing those exact same things.
 When Rae struggles to find a swimsuit to wear to a pool party, I’m transported back to tear-filled changing rooms, where I relive my terror at the thought of anyone from school seeing me without my clothes on.